-Working with International Education, we assess charges and bill any students enrolled in their new ESL Program.
+Working with International Education, we assess charges and bill any students enrolled in their ESL Program.
 For each of these students, International Education tells us how much to assess in ESL Tuition, and we calculate how much needs to be assessed in the College Fee and Student Services and Programs Fees.
 The assessment of the ESL Tuition and Fees is manual and if the student isn't registered for credit bearing courses, an additional eBill must be generated for that population.

-With the implementation of the Destination to a Dream (D2D) agreement with Jamestown Community College (JCC), we manually track the student's room, meal and debit account amounts and notify JCC so they can add these to the student's semester bill.
-Then we work closely with JCC's Business Office to determine the amount that we should bill JCC for the students' fees, room, meals and debit account.
+With the implementation of the Destination to a Dream (D2D) agreement with Jamestown Community College (JCC), we manually track the student's room and meal account amounts and notify JCC so they can add these to the student's semester bill.
+Then we work closely with JCC's Business Office to determine the amount that we should bill JCC for the students' fees, room, and meals.
 A manual bill is generated to JCC to request payment for the portion that's owed to Fredonia.
 JCC pays us based on what the students have paid them, so we then track the amount that we have been paid for each student and what is still owed to Fredonia.
 On a regular basis we touch base with JCC to determine if they have received any additional payments.
+The 2020-21 academic year was the last year of the program, although we continue to track payments on those that are delinquent.